Becoming Conscious of the Unconscious

 One of the greatest things that has happened in our industry has been the significant advances in science about the human brain which led to the next evolution of training being called “Unconscious Bias Training.”
 While our approach for over four decades has been that we cannot hold anyone accountable for the stereotypes we all learned at a young age, the “notion” that things are happening in our unconscious brain has further reduced defensiveness.
-“I’m not a bad personal after all…there’s just some stuff that happens in my brain.”
+“I’m not a bad person after all –there’s just some stuff that happens in my brain.”

 At Pope Consulting, we have a Bias about Unconscious Bias Training.

-- We have to provide engaging content.
+- We will provide engaging content.